 Revoking the election.
 You must get IRS approval to revoke your election to amortize qualifying reforestation costs.
 Your application to revoke the election must include your name, address, the years for which your election was in effect, and your reason for revoking it.
+Please provide your daytime telephone number (optional), in case we need to contact you.
 You, or your duly authorized representative, must sign the application and file it at least 90 days before the due date (without extensions) for filing your income tax return for the first tax year for which your election is to end.

-Send the application to: Internal Revenue Service Associate Chief Counsel Passthroughs and Special Industries CC:PSI 1111 Constitution Ave., N.W., IR-5300 Washington, DC 20224
+Send the application to: Internal Revenue Service Associate Chief Counsel Passthroughs and Special Industries CC:PSI:6 1111 Constitution Ave., N.W., IR-5300 Washington, DC 20224